robloxianlegend/anti-sellers/README.md

 # What are the plans for the bot?
 * **Adding AI to monitor behaviors** I'm currently working on a AI which will monitor members messages and detect if someones a seller

+* **What else do we ban?** I also ban Weirdos (individuals on roblox condo games/nsfw servers), Pedophiles (This is still in the works as we're still gathering information)

 ---